ohduran/ohduran.github.io/_collections/_books/2019-06-24-language-in-thought-and-action.md

 >
 >  —— Thurman Arnold

 If the informative use of language deals with verifiable facts, then *directive* uses of language deal with the relationship between words and future events.
-When we say “Come here!” we are trying to /make something happen/.
+When we say “Come here!” we are trying to *make something happen*.

 We make things happen by means of orders, demands, requests, pleas, prays or supplications.
 Unlike animals, we humans are unique in our ability to react meaningfully to expressions such as ‘next Sunday’.
 Our capacity to trade things with our future self, or future peers, is what made progress possible; *we make maps for territories that are not there yet*.

-If directive language is to be effective, it must make use of the affective element available in language, even /nonverbal appeals/.
+If directive language is to be effective, it must make use of the affective element available in language, even *nonverbal appeals*.
 Sermons and religious exhortations may be supplemented by costumes and choirs; politicians reinforce their speeches with flags and parades.
 Some business want us to buy their products, so they will seek to produce delusions and fantasies if that’s what it takes.

 In any case, directive utterances say something about the future, and that *implies a promise*: that if we do the things they tell us to do, certain consequences will follow.
 The fact that some promises are kept or not is irrelevant for this to be effective: that will be verifiable only later.